Mo Farah’s story draws horror, understanding in Somalia

 Wealthier countries lack robust policies to respond to this complicated situation.
 Britain has welcomed refugees from Ukraine, for example, while proposing to deport asylum seekers from other places to Rwanda.
 While Prime Minister Boris Johnson says the Rwanda plan will break the business model of criminals who smuggle people across the Channel in inflatable boats, immigrant activists are suing over a plan they describe as illegal and inhumane.

-Farah, who represented Britain at three straight Summer Olympics starting in 2000, is a rare success story.
-Many others trying to escape poverty, hunger and violence in countries such as Somalia don’t get so lucky — the reason many activists here say efforts must be put into supporting local governments to eradicate the many reasons people wish to go.
+Farah, who represented Britain at three straight Summer Olympics in 2008, 2012 and 2016, is a rare success story.
+Many others trying to escape poverty, hunger and violence in countries such as Somalia don’t get so lucky – the reason many activists here say efforts must be put into supporting local governments to eradicate the many reasons people wish to go.

 ”It is certainly sad that Mo Farah had such a bad experience as a boy,” said Ahmed Dini, who runs the Mogadishu-based children’s rights group Peace-Line. ”It has become evident that there are many contributing factors to child trafficking, such as poverty, a lack of adequate education, and insufficient security.”